paulmarrington/Able/Assets/Askowl/Able/Documentation/Askowl-Able.md

   public void OnNext(int        value) { counter = value; }
 }
 ```

-While an ***Emitter*** provides extra facilities to the built-in ***event*** delegates, decoupling is not improved.
-For decoupled events see [***CustomAssets***](/CustomAssets), extending ***ScriptableObjects***.
 ### Fifo Stacks
 C# provides a serviceable `Stack` class.
-Even `LinkedList` from this package can provide a powerful stack.
+Even `LinkedList` from this package can offer a powerful stack.
 I think both are too heavy when we want a simple stack.
 This implementation is complete in under two dozen lines of code with unique features suitable for lightweight applications.

 1. Instantiate with `Fifo<T>.Instance`.
-2. Is an `IDisposable`.
-Cache with `Dispose()` for later - reducing garbage collection.
+2. Cache with `Dispose()` for later - reducing garbage collection.
 3. Change the most recent item pushed with `Top` for dynamic data that needs a history.
 4. Use `Next` to retrieve or update the second-in-line.
 5. `Push` and `Pop` both return the current item making data with history easier to create.
 6. `Swap` is a convenience method that swaps `Top` with `Next`.
 7. `Count` will return the number of stack entries.
 8. Set `Count` to reduce the number of entries on the stack.
 9. A protected constructor allows inherited classes to bypass caching.
-Useful if they cache everything themselves.

 The easiest way to show off the functionality is with the source to `CounterFifo`, a class that inherits from `Fifo<int>`.
 #### CounterFifo
 ```c#
 public class CounterFifo : Fifo<int> {
   public new static CounterFifo Instance => Cache<CounterFifo>.Instance;